 There are certain best foods to eat before working out that will help our bodies prepare, and which can maximize your efforts in the gym.
 While we all have different nutritional requirements, these known foods – which are the perfect balance of fats, carbs, and protein – can fuel your body, stave off hunger, fight fatigue, and even aid recovery.
-So, are you ready to munch your way to success?
+So what is a good pre workout snack?

 Known as nature’s power bar, bananas are packed with carbohydrates and potassium, which supports nerve and muscle function.
 Carbs are fuel for our body and brain, and they account for 90% of banana calories.

 Because they are full of fiber, oats release carbohydrates gradually.
 Due to this slow release, energy levels are kept consistent throughout your workout, meaning you can train harder for longer.
 They also contain Vitamin B, which helps convert carbohydrates into energy.
 Irish oats are often considered the best, as they are the least processed type and boast a lower glycemic load than quick-cooking and instant oats.
 So, keep a look out the next time you go shopping.

 If you are working on building muscle mass or plan to hit circuit training hard, then this combo is a must-try.
 Although it is more of a meal than a snack, there’s a reason pro-athletes chow down on this regularly – and we think it’s time you gave it a go.

 For a quick, easy and good pre-workout food, fix yourself some dried berries, apricots, figs, and pineapple.
 Dried fruits are a good source of simple carbohydrates that are easily digestible – so grab a handful.

 One slice of whole grain bread is an excellent source of carbs.
 Add some hard-boiled eggs for a protein-packed snack, or some low-fat turkey.